evkx/evkx.github.io/content/models/mg/mg5/MG5_Electric_Standard_Range/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 479 liters.
-With the rear seat down, it is 1367 liters.
+The trunk offers a cargo capacity of 479 liters (16.9 CU FT).
+With the rear seat folded down, this expands to 1367 liters (48.3 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).

-The maxium weight of the car is 2017 kg (4447 lbs), and with the base weight of 1562 kg (3444 lbs), you can max load 455 kg (1003 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+The vehicle’s maximum weight is 2017 kg (4447 lbs), with a base weight of 1562 kg (3444 lbs).
+This allows for a maximum load of 455 kg (1003 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 500, and on unbraked, it is 500 kg (1102/1102 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 500 kg (1102 lbs), while for an unbraked trailer, it is 500 kg (1102 lbs).

 {{< sitefiguresized thumb="models/mg/mg5/mg5_electric_standard_range/trunk_1_st.jpg" title="MG MG5 Electric Standard Range" width="3000" height="1996"  >}}
 <div class="mt-3 mb-3">